+Once the full 6DOF is modeled, the next step is to linearize that model.
 The vast majority of MPC controllers makes use of a linear model in the form of a state space model.
 Moreover, the literature followed to design that kind of control is based on a discrete state space model, therefore the aim of this section is to pass from the complete 6DOF rocket model just explained to a discrete linear model.
 Each linearization is discussed in details and at the end a validation phase across every model used so far is made.

 First of all, there are many non-linear elements in the complete model.
-They are listed hereinafter:
+Those can be seen in the following list.